SerafimArts/Knockout-Validator/README.md

 - `number` or `number:[length]` or `number:[length from]:[to]` - Value is number
 - `phone` - `7` or `10` or `11` numbers without `(`, `)`, `+`, `-`, `<space>` characters
 - `required` - String length must be more then `0`.
 Whitespaces will be ignored
+- `string` - Contains one or more characters